Pyroxenium/Basalt2/docs/references/elements/VisualElement.md

 ### Returns
 * `boolean` isFocused

-## VisualElement:addBorder(colorOrOptions)
+## VisualElement:addBorder(colorOrOptions, sideOptions?)

 Adds or updates a drawable character border around the element using the canvas plugin.
 The border will automatically adapt to size/background changes because the command reads current properties each render.

 ### Parameters
 * `colorOrOptions` `any` Border color or options table
+* `sideOptions` *(optional)* `table` Side options table (if color is provided as first argument)

 ### Returns
 * `VisualElement` self